aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells/style/get_two_color_gradient/_index.md

 | color2 | aspose.pydrawing.Color& | Two gradient color. |
 | gradient_style_type | any | Gradient shading style. |
 | variant | any | The gradient variant. |
+### Remarks

+NOTE: This method is now obsolete.
+Instead, please use Style.GetTwoColorGradientSetting() method.
+This property will be removed 12 months later since December 2022.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also